An Algorithm for the Separation-Preserving Transition of Clusterings: The Main Strategy and Important Tools

+First, the transition should be a sequence of simple steps.
+We achieve this through the application of a so-called {\em sequential} or {\em cyclical exchange} of items in each step.
+For such an exchange, one selects an ordered list of clusters and one item from each cluster; the next clustering in the transition is then derived by moving the items to new clusters following the ordered list.
+These exchanges are a simple choice that allows for the construction of the desired transition, and they have been important in the construction of clustering transitions in easier settings and the studies of combinatorial diameters \citep{Borgwardt2013,bv-19a}.

-To compare two clusterings in view of their difference in item assignments, we will make use of a so-called \emph{clustering difference graph} \cite{Borgwardt2013}.
+To compare two clusterings and to formally define exchanges of items, we make use of a so-called \emph{clustering difference graph}.
 For two clusterings $C,C'$, the clustering difference graph $CDG(C,C')$ is a labeled directed multigraph with one node for every $i \in [k]$ and an arc $(i,\ell)$ for distinct $i,\ell \in [k]$ with label $x$ if $x \in C_i \cap C'_\ell$.

 \begin{definition}[Clustering Difference Graph] The clustering difference graph (CDG) of two clusterings $C,C'$ of $X$ is defined as $CDG(C,C') = ([k],E)$ with $E = \set{(i,\ell,x) \, | \, i,\ell \in [k], \, i\not= \ell, \, x \in C_i \cap C'_\ell}$. \end{definition}